HthSolid/docker-recreate/README.md

 3. Run the script with your container ID or name: ./docker_recreate.sh your_container_id_or_name

 Make sure to have jq installed or install it during the run automatically

+It returns you a command to recreate a container, so you can edit all basic commands to recreate a container of your choice.

+If you need additional commands or arguments let me know and I will implement them.